Scalar Types in Protocol Buffers v1.13.0

 - Description: Boolean value (

-). - JSON Mapping: Serialized as
+true/false). - JSON Mapping: Serialized as

-Proto File (scalar_bool.proto
+Proto File (scalar_bool.proto):

 proto